EssamWisam/cmp-docs/.github/ISSUE_TEMPLATE.md

 It's time to run the LinkedIn script to get the latest titles and current positions of CMP students and graduates.

-To run the script follow the steps below and if it's not your first time running the scipt, you can just start from step 4:
+To run the script follow the steps below and if it's not your first time running the script, you can just start from step 4:

 ### Steps for running the LinkedIn script:
 1. Make sure you have Python 3 downloaded on your device.
-You can check by running the command in your bash terminal and it should display the Python version if it is already installed.
+You can check by running the command below in your bash terminal and it should display the Python version if it is already installed.
     ```bash
     python --version
     ```